 - 2.4.1.8 Up to three physical tests may be performed to verify the CAE data at just below the deployment threshold speed.
-These tests will be selected at random by the Euro NCAP Secretariat. - 2.4.1.9 Where any test location or area does not meet the relevant HIC requirements, all pedestrian tests will be performed with the bonnet in the undeployed position.
+These tests will be selected at random by the Euro NCAP Secretariat. - 2.4.1.9 Where any of the criteria in Section 2.4.1.5to 2.4.1.7 are not met then all pedestrian tests will be performed with the bonnet in the undeployed position.